How much does the drone carry?

 Do you fly it manually or does it fly itself?

-The DJI AGRAS MG-1S may be considered semi-autonomous.
+Our DJI AGRAS MG-1S and MG-1P drones may be considered semi-autonomous.
 The operator defines the work area on an electronic map, determines the height to spray from, speed to spray at, type of nozzle being used (with resultant swath width) and required water rate per Ha.
 Obstacles are marked off as avoid areas.
-The radar system (three radar altimeters) is set to passively or aggressively maintain height and the drone is set either to use D-RTK or just its two on-board GPS units.
+The radar system is set to passively or aggressively maintain height and the drone is set either to use D-RTK or just its two on-board GPS units.

 The drone then makes its computations and requests permission to launch and conduct the task.
 By law, the operator must be immediately ready to take manual control of the drone from the flight computer should it be required.

 Spot-spraying and similar tasks are primarily conducted by the operator.

 In GPS only mode, it is very accurate in comparison to itself.
 By this we mean its spray runs will be parallel and accurately spaced.
 However to make it accurate in comparison to a fixed point on the ground it needs to use D-RTK.
 This brings accuracy from about a metre or so to about a centimetre or so.
 This high level of accuracy reduces the buffer zones required from things like fences and other obstacles.